Skip to main content

 For who

-Teams practising continuous delivery
+Teams practicing continuous delivery

 Solves what

-• User story maps, not backlogs
+• User story maps

-• One active story per person
+• Single active story per person

 In their own words